enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 For cases where the source code resides outside this group, a custom compilation endpoint is provided.
 This endpoint allows the user to explicitly supply a repository URL and a personal or project access token, enabling the compilation of arbitrary GitLab-hosted codebases.

-**Integration of additional metadata**
+### Integration of additional metadata

 An essential feature of the Compiler Engine is its ability to dynamically inject configuration metadata into the source code prior to compilation.
 This metadata typically includes identifiers such as TTN (The Things Network) credentials and a firmware UUID, but the mechanism is designed to remain fully generic and extensible.

 The REST API accepts an optional **config** parameter within the request body.
 This parameter is defined as an array of key–value pairs.
 This approach enables maximum flexibility, allowing different builds to be created from the same base code by specifying varying configurations.

-During the compilation workflow, the provided configuration is parsed and used to generate a C header file.
+During the compilation workflow, the provided configuration is parsed and used to generate a **C header file**.
 This file is automatically placed into the source code directory.
 To ensure the variables are correctly included during compilation, the following line is prepended to the main source file:
 ```c
 #include "config.h"
 ```